zhang-mickey/computational-geometry/README.md

 O(logn)

-**In some applications one is interested only in the number of points that lie in a range rather than in reporting all of them.
+**5.10 In some applications one is interested only in the number of points that lie in a range rather than in reporting all of them.
 Such queries are often referred to as range counting queries.
 In this case one would like to avoid having an additive term of O(k) in the query time.**